anbox-cloud/discourse-docs/manage-applications.md

 ## Disable Automatic Application Updates

-**since 1.11.0**
+*since 1.11.0*

-AMS will automatically update applications whenever any of its dependencies (parent image, addons, global configuration) changes.
-This will produce a new version for the application which gets also automatically published, if the `application.auto_publish` configuration item is enabled.
+AMS automatically updates an application whenever any of its dependencies (parent image, addons, global configuration) changes.
+This produces a new version for the application, which is automatically published if the `application.auto_publish` configuration item is enabled.

-In some cases an automatic update is not wanted.
-To support this AMS allows disabling automatic application updates via the `application.auto_update` configuration update.
+In some cases, an automatic update is not wanted.
+To support this, AMS allows disabling automatic application updates via the `application.auto_update` configuration update.

 To disable automatic updates: